 How does enhanced VPC routing work in Amazon Redshift?

-I'm trying to enable enhanced VPC routing in Amazon Redshift.
+I'm trying to turn on enhanced VPC routing in Amazon Redshift.
 How does enhanced VPC routing work and what are some important considerations for using it?

 In Amazon Redshift, network traffic created by COPY, UNLOAD, and Amazon Redshift Spectrum flow through a network interface.
 This network interface is internal to the Amazon Redshift cluster, and is located outside of your Amazon Virtual Private Cloud (Amazon VPC).
 By default, the network traffic is then routed through the public internet to reach its destination.

-To determine whether you should enable Amazon Redshift enhanced VPC routing, consider the following use cases:
+To determine whether you should turn on Amazon Redshift enhanced VPC routing, consider the following use cases:

 - Amazon S3 traffic for COPY or UNLOAD through a VPC gateway endpoint instead of passing through the public internet.